MyTooliT/ICOtronic/Documentation/API/api.rst

 Reading Names
 =============

+.. currentmodule:: icotronic.can.node.sensor
+.. autoclass:: SensorNode

-After your are connected to the sensor device you can read its (advertisement) name using the coroutine :meth:`Network.get_name`.
+After your are connected to the sensor device you can read its (advertisement) name using the coroutine :meth:`SensorNode.get_name`.

-.. automethod:: Network.get_name
+.. automethod:: SensorNode.get_name

-If you want to read the name of the sensor device then the parameter node should have the value ``"STH 1"``, if you want to read the name of the STU use the default value ``"STU 1"``.

 .. doctest::

    >>> from asyncio import run
-   >>> from icotronic.can import Network
+   >>> from icotronic.can import Connection

    >>> async def read_sensor_name(name):
+   ...     async with Connection() as stu:
-   ...     async with Network() as network:
+   ...         async with stu.connect_sensor_device(name) as sensor_device:
-   ...         await network.connect_sensor_device(name)
-   ...         sensor_name = await network.get_name("STH 1")
+   ...             sensor_name = await sensor_device.get_name()
    ...             return sensor_name

    >>> sensor_name = "Test-STH"
    >>> run(read_sensor_name(sensor_name))